 As a non-profit 501(c)( 3) friends group to the City of Raleigh, our goals include:

-- Work Plan — We work with the City of Raleigh to achieve work goals set by the strategic plan for all three cemeteries
+- Partnership — We work with the City of Raleigh to set and achieve work

-- Restoration — We have restored and provided conservation work on individual historic monuments/stones with the assistance from descendants and historic groups
+- Restoration — We continue to restore and provide conservation work on historic monuments/stones with assistance from descendants, funders and organizations

 - Membership — Our members support our operations and many projects.
-All funds go to marketing for the cemeteries or restoration.
-Please donate and join today!
+All funds go to restoration for the cemeteries or marketing.
+Please donate and join today.